flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 * `fm.as.vector`: convert an R vector/matrix and a FlashR matrix to a FlashR vector.
 The current implementation only supports converting from a one-column FlashR matrix to a FlashR vector.
 * `fm.as.matrix`: convert an R vector/matrix and a FlashR vector to a FlashR matrix.
 A vector is converted into a one-column matrix.
-* `fm.as.factor`:
+* `fm.as.factor`: convert a FlashR vector to a factor vector.
+By default, this function determines the number of levels in the factor vector automatically.
+If the input vector stores integers, users can also provide a maximal number of levels.
+Right now, FlashR factor vectors are used by `fm.sgroupby` and `fm.groupby`.
-* `as.vector`: convert a FlashR vector to a R vector.
+* `as.vector`: convert a FlashR vector/matrix to a R vector.
-* `as.matrix`: convert a FlashR matrix to a R matrix.
+* `as.matrix`: convert a FlashR vector/matrix to a R matrix.
-* `fm.conv.FM2R`:
+* `fm.conv.FM2R`: convert a FlashR vector or matrix to an R vector or matrix respectively.
-* `fm.conv.R2FM`:
+* `fm.conv.R2FM`: convert an R vector or matrix to a FlashR vector or matrix respectively.

-FlashR has the following functions for users to test if an object is a FlashR vector or matrix.
+FlashR has the following functions to test if an object is a FlashR vector or matrix.

 * `fm.is.vector`: test if an object is a FlashR vector.
 * `fm.is.matrix`: test if an object is a FlashR matrix.

 ## "Base" R functions

-FlashR implements many R functions in the base package to mimic the R programming environment.
-Although we have a goal of having these functions as similar as possible to the original R functions, we do not provide 100% compatibility with the original R version for some functions.
-Overall, we try to provide similarity under the condition of not sacrificing performance.
+FlashR implements many R functions in the base package to mimic the existing R programming environment.
+Although we have a goal of having these functions as similar as possible to the original R functions, we do not provide 100% compatibility with the original R version for some functions for the sake of performance.
 Below shows a list of R functions in the base package currently supported by FlashR.
-In the future, more functions will be provided.
+More functions will be provided in the future.

 The following functions have exactly the same interface as the original R function.